Biological Safety Cabinets

-- Remove all materials and wipe all interior surfaces with 70% alcohol when your work is finished.
+- Remove all materials and wipe all interior surfaces with an effective surface disinfectant when your work is finished.
 Let the cabinet run for 10 minutes before turning it off.
 Examine the tray under the work surface, and clean and disinfect it as necessary.

 - To collect liquid biohazardous waste, aspirate liquid into a flask containing bleach (A) connected to a second overflow collection flask (B) and separated from the vacuum system (D) by an in-line filter (C).
 Biohazardous liquid waste needs to be properly neutralized before disposal.
 Source: Biosafety in Microbiological and Biomedical Laboratories, 5th Edition